How to never run out of things to say – Inside the minds of great speakers

 Every day, for 5 to 10 minutes, stand in front of the mirror, pick a topic that interests you and elaborate.
 While you do this, try and be a conscious observer of your articulations.
 Don’t be judgmental.
 Rather try to evaluate objectively your views and distinguish whether or not they make sense and how you can improve them with critical thinking.

 Listening to great thinkers can help a lot and it can also help you improve your vocabulary and overall eloquence.
 Sam Harris and Jordan Peterson are perfect embodiments of an effective speaking ability.
-Their debate, although it left me questioning their sanity at times, is a great source of eloquent individual expression.
+Their first debate, although it left me questioning their sanity at times, is a great source of eloquent individual expression.

 Tip: If you feel that you are Ehm-ing and Ahm-ing a lot, that’s ok.
 You will get rid of them when you feel more confident with your speaking skills.
 Also, try and reduce the extensive use of the words: “like” and “you know.”